Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     A total of 1 test files matched the specified pattern.
     Passed!  - Failed:     0, Passed:     8, , Failed:     0
     ```
+>![NOTE] If the tests still fail, there is a good chance you need to also handle the use case of double spaces in the search paramater.
+Try to let Copilot suggest that fix as well and implement it.

 ## Optional